 - I’m so thankful you’re in my life.

 Whether it’s the first conversation or the fifth, be prepared to give your friend some resources to check out.
 Your friend may want you to be with them when they call or may want you to go with them to their first appointment.

 Your friends are lucky to have you looking out for them.
 But sometimes distress keeps them from appreciating you.
 Be prepared to be met with anger, denial and/or rejection.
 Know that you’re doing the right thing, and their reaction isn’t about you.

 Ensure you have your own support system

 Have your own support network.
 Helping a friend through a tough time can be hard on the helpers, too.
 Make sure you are looking after your own physical and mental health.
 Whatever it is that keeps you centered and boosts your mood and energy, keep it going.
 These are things that you can’t sacrifice!
-See the Be There For… Myself page for some tips.
+See the Self-Care page for some tips.